Pelvic Floor Physical Therapy for Bowel Dysfunction

 Karine providing pelvic floor physical therapy by gently massaging a patient's lower back at PelviCare in Boulder, Colorado

-Bowel dysfunction can have a significant impact on quality of life, but it is often a difficult topic to discuss.
-Whether you are experiencing constipation, fecal incontinence, are suffering from hemorrhoids or fissures, please know that you are not alone, and that there is help.
+Bowel dysfunction can deeply affect daily comfort and quality of life, yet many people find it difficult to talk about.
+Whether you are struggling with chronic constipation, fecal incontinence, hemorrhoids, or anal fissures, please know that this can effect many people and that you are not alone.

 What is Normal?